Ancient earthquakes

 E., Laszlovszky, J., Gaidzik,

-K. (2021): Destruction of the royal town in Visegrád, Hungary –
+K. (2021): Destruction of the royal town in Visegrád, Hungary – historical

-historical evidence and archeoseismology of the 1541 AD earthquake at the
+of the 1541 AD earthquake at

-proposed Danube dam site. – Seismological Research Letters Featured in Nature
+the proposed Danube dam site. – Seismological Research Letters Featured in Nature

 22. Kázmér,